 No other payment option is available WITHOUT PRIOR AGREEMENT.

 If you pay in instalments for the Academy this will be over a 6 month period taken from your credit card.
-Please note you are entering a contract by paying in instalments and that means there is a requirement upon you to pay every month’s payment will be made in full – it is NOT a membership and it is not a discounted way of purchasing the program by choosing to pay fewer instalments.
+Please note you are entering a contract by paying in instalments and that means there is a requirement upon you to pay every month’s payment in full for a total of 6 instalments.
+It is NOT a membership and it is not a discounted way of purchasing the program by choosing to pay fewer instalments.

 Further Information on Paying by Instalments for the Academy

-When you pay by instalments Pinecroft Holdings Ltd is LOANING you the full price and you are paying me back over 6 months (note — it is the same price even though I am offering split payments, there is no interest charge).
+When you pay by instalments Pinecroft Holdings Ltd is LOANING you the full price and you are paying that LOAN back over 6 months interest free (note — it is the same price even though I am offering split payments, there is no additional interest charge).

-Please DO NOT enter into the payment plan for the reason that you CAN’T AFFORD the ACADEMY – I will not waive, cancel or delay charges going forward, and you will be deemed to have commited to the FULL Payment once you have paid your initial instalment.
+Please DO NOT enter into the payment plan for the reason that you CAN’T AFFORD the ACADEMY – I will not waive, cancel or delay charges going forward, and you will be deemed to have contracted to the FULL Payment once you have paid your initial instalment.

 Please note that action will be taken to recover any unpaid portion of the full cost.
 Access to the program will be withdrawn immediately for non-payment and may not be reinstated.